jbs-public-function/color-brains/README.md

 only 83 are categorized currently by matplotlib.

 Adding all of the *_r colors, the colorbars in reverse to their appropriate categories leave us with all but 4 of the color gradients categorized.

-This will us to use reverse data in the mix.

-I want to try and categorize the color gradients since I have a labeled category that is somewhat meaningful.